Dune (novel): Gender dynamics

+Among the Fremen, women have roles as mothers and wives and also exercise agency through combat and religious authority.
+Fremen women and children have a reputation for being just as violent and dangerous as Fremen men.
+Chani travels with Stilgar in his military party, armed like the others.
+After becoming Paul's concubine, she kills one of the men who comes to challenge him.
+Alia leads an attack against the Emperor's Sardaukar and kills Baron Harkonnen with a gom jabbar.
+Women also take on the role of religious leaders.
+Chani is a Sayyadina who presides over tribal rituals such as Paul's worm-riding test, and Reverend Mother Ramallo carries the tribe's memories and passes them along to Jessica through the Water of Life ceremony.
+Within the male-led sietches, Fremen women find different avenues of authority.

 The gom jabbar test of humanity is administered by the female Bene Gesserit order but rarely to males.
 The Bene Gesserit have seemingly mastered the unconscious and can play on the unconscious weaknesses of others using the Voice, yet their breeding program seeks after a male Kwisatz Haderach.
-Their plan is to produce a male who can “possess complete racial memory, both male and female,” and look into the black hole in the collective unconscious that they fear.
+Their plan is to produce a male who can "possess complete racial memory, both male and female," and look into the black hole in the collective unconscious that they fear.
 A central theme of the book is the connection, in Jessica's son, of this female aspect with his male aspect.
 This aligns with concepts in Jungian psychology, which features conscious/unconscious and taking/giving roles associated with males and females, as well as the idea of the collective unconscious.
 Paul's approach to power consistently requires his upbringing under the matriarchal Bene Gesserit, who operate as a long-dominating shadow government behind all of the great houses and their marriages or divisions.
 He is trained by Jessica in the Bene Gesserit Way, which includes prana-bindu training in nerve and muscle control and precise perception.
 Paul also receives Mentat training, thus helping prepare him to be a type of androgynous Kwisatz Haderach, a male Reverend Mother.